Nigeria Floods Kill More Than 200 as Crisis Deepens Nationwide.

 Abuja doctor Dr. Ifeanyi Okeke cautioned that a subsequent catastrophe might arise from the flood’s aftermath.
 “The immediate disaster is devastating, but the long-term displacement, hunger, and disease outbreaks that follow could be just as deadly,” he warned.

 Particularly at risk are children, the elderly, and people with impairments.
-Thousands of pupils now lack access to instruction as schools have been converted into makeshift shelters.
+Thousands of pupils now lack access to instruction because authorities have converted schools into makeshift shelters.

 According to Nigerian climate activist Nnimmo Bassey, “there is a pattern to this.”
 Almost every year, we witness devastating flooding, yet there isn’t a unified national plan to stop it.
 We urgently require more robust institutions and climate adaption.